 “The study also found that 94 percent of vacation-rental travelers found having a kitchen on vacation reduced their stress levels, with many attributing it to saving money and avoiding the hassles of going to a restaurant,” said Mary Lynn Clark, president of Wyndham Vacation Rentals North America.

 Look for a Rental Property With Laundry Facilities

 If you’ll be traveling for several weeks, you might think paying a checked baggage fee to hold several weeks of clothes is inevitable.
 But before you fork over the customary $25 — or more — just to check one bag, consider looking for a rental property with laundry facilities, Clark recommended.
-You’ll save on baggage fees and have less to worry about getting lost en route to or from your destination.
+You’ll save on baggage fees.
+Plus you won’t need to worry about your things getting lost en route to or from your destination.

 Visit East Coast Beaches

-Traveling to beach cities along the Eastern seaboard — such as those in Delaware, North Carolina and South Carolina — can be more expensive in the summer.
+It’s never a bad idea to find an alternative to pricey exotic hot spots.
+And even in America, traveling to beach cities along the Eastern seaboard — such as those in Delaware, North Carolina and South Carolina — can be more expensive in the summer.
 But prices tend to drop dramatically after Labor Day.
-For example, booking the magnificent Heather Hill property at Whalehead Beach, N.C., can cost $8,000 per week in July, only $3,750 in September and $3,550 in October and into November, found a recent search on Wyndham Vacation Rentals’ website.
+For example, booking the magnificent Heather Hill property at Whalehead Beach, N.C., can drop from as much as $9,000 per week in July to only $3,550 in late September, according to a recent search on Wyndham Vacation Rentals’ website.